The role of a Midcounties director

 1. The nature of the role

 As a first step, it is helpful to note that the 'role, responsibilities and tasks of the Board' and the 'role description and person specification of a director' have been defined by the Board.
 The first of these develops and clarifies the expectations for the Board as a whole, while the second sets out the attributes the Board seeks for its members.
-The document with the detail can be found here.
-(188 Kb)
+The two documents can be found HERE and HERE.

 The Society is a large and complex organisation.
 It employs over 8,000 people in a number of consumer oriented businesses and plays an important social role in the community.
 It is owned and controlled by its members, a fundamental principle of co-operation, and co-operative values underpin all its activity.